ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-gb.md

  - change the HTTP port,
  - recreate the service if it is deleted.

-We'll develop this operator with the [operator SDK](https://sdk.operatorframework.io).
+You'll develop this operator with the [operator SDK](https://sdk.operatorframework.io).
 The operator SDK provides several tools:
  - a [CLI](https://sdk.operatorframework.io/docs/cli/) to develop and run locally the developed operator,
  - several helpers in different languages (Helm, Ansible and Go) to easily develop an operator.